gvwilson/thirdbit/src/fiction/iffy/index.md

 when she thought she saw a familiar face in the crowd, but then de turned der head and she realized it was someone else.

-As they drew closer to the governor's mansion, the three-story cinderblock buildings thrown up to house refugees from the Melt and the war gave way to newer, lighter construction.
+As they drew closer to the mansion, the three-story cinderblock buildings thrown up to house refugees from the Melt and the war gave way to newer, lighter construction.